andrew-d/findcrypt/README.md

 `findcrypt` is a tool that can scan a file to look for signatures of common crypto algorithms (e.g. SHA256, AES/Rijndael, etc.).
-It supports searching for signatures in both big- and little-endian files, along with multiple files.
+It supports searching for signatures in both big- and little-endian files.

-The search algorithm is also fast enough to search a large amount of data in a short amount of time - some unscientific benchmarks show that the tool can search about 1.1 GiB of data in 18 seconds, or a speed of about 60 MiB/s:
+The search algorithm used is also fast enough to search a large amount of data in a short amount of time - some unscientific benchmarks show that the tool can search about 1.1 GiB of data in about 20 seconds, at a speed of about 60 MiB/s:

 ## Simple Benchmark